LaunchCodeEducation/lchs-learning-objectives/unit09/flask-intro.rst

 - Validate request data based on numeric range or string length.
 - Return descriptive error messages within an HTML page whenever form data is invalid.
-- Upon validation errors, render a form with valid data left in-place.
-- Describe why HTML escaping is necessary when putting user-submitted data in a response.
-- Return a ``redirect`` response.